-A Course in Miracles is very clear that the Holy Spirit is the Voice for God, not the Voice of God.
-The Course routinely calls Him the “Voice for” and not once calls Him the “Voice of.”
+The Foundation of Inner Peace (FIP) edition of A Course in Miracles is very clear that the Holy Spirit is the Voice for God, not the Voice of God.
+That edition routinely calls Him the “Voice for” and not once calls Him the “Voice of.”
 The message this sends is pretty clear.
 It tells us that God Himself does not speak within the dream of this world.
 God as God has no voice, for a “voice”—along with “speaking” and “words”—is a thing of form, and as such only makes sense within a realm of form.
 Instead, God stands outside the universe of form, in the secure knowledge that it is not real.

 This is all part of the basic framework that I think most Course students carry around in their heads.
 Indeed, I think this overall idea—God outside the dream/the Holy Spirit speaking for Him in the dream—is one of the few perspectives that most Course students share.
 Within our kaleidoscope of differences, here is an island of unity.

 You may be surprised, then, to discover that to some degree this is a product of editing.
 In Helen Schucman’s original dictation, the Holy Spirit is both the “Voice for” and the “Voice of”—and in equal measure.
 In her original notes, there are twenty-three occurrences of “Voice for” God and twenty-four occurrences of “Voice of” God.
 So in the beginning the two terms were clearly equal in significance.
 Yet by the time the FIP edition of the Course reached publication, every single one of the occurrences of “Voice of” had been changed to “Voice for.”
 (I have included a table of these twenty-four references after this article, along with their edited versions.)
 The result was that not a single occurrence of “Voice of” remained in A Course in Miracles.